mbakeranalecta/sam/README.md

 * Revision 1d16fd6d0544c32fa23930f303989b1b4a82c477 addressed #157 by changing the serialization of citations as described in #157 and adding support of the use of keys in citations.

 * Revision ad4365064bdfe61fa43228991a31b3174feb2957 removes the smart quotes parser option (the flag that turned smart quotes on and off on the command line) and introduced the `!smart-quotes` document declaration and the option to add custom smart quotes rules to the parser.

+* Revision b4ca40baa03233ff306ed20a59da92668e4e0872 changes the syntax for inserting a value by reference.
+It used to be `>(#foo)` but this was confusing because parenthese are used to create names and ids, not to reference them.
+The syntax for referencing a name or id is [#foo].
+So, the syntax for inserting a value by reference is now `>[#foo]`.
+This applies to strings, ids, names, fragments, and keys.
+Note that the syntax for inserting a value by URI still uses parentheses, since this is new information, not a reference to another internal value.
+Also note the difference between `[#foo]` which means generate a reference to the content with the name `foo` and `>[#foo]` which means insert the content with the name foo at the current location.
+(These are of course, operations performed at application layer, not by the parser.)

 Please report any other backward incompatibilities you find so they can be added to this list.